 Topics and series.
-This historical marker is listed in these topic lists: Education • Landmarks • Notable Buildings.
+This historical marker is listed in these topic lists: Industry & Commerce • Landmarks • Notable Buildings • Settlements & Settlers.
 In addition, it is included in the California Historical Landmarks, and the Native Sons/Daughters of the Golden West series lists.
-A significant historical year for this entry is 1858.
+A significant historical year for this entry is 1852.

 Location.
 38° 4.759′ N, 120° 33.25′ W. Marker is in Altaville, California, in Calaveras County.
 Marker is on South Main Street (State Highway 49) near Demarest Street, on the right when traveling south.
 Marker is located on the building above the double doors on the right.
 Touch for map.
 Marker is at or near this postal address: 298 South Main Street, Altaville CA 95221, United States of America.
 Touch for directions.

 Other nearby markers.
 Altaville Foundry & Machine Works (about 300 feet away, measured in a direct line); Giovanni Lavagnino (approx. ¼ mile away); Gold Furnace (approx. 0.4 miles away); Whim (approx. 0.4 miles away); The Monitor (approx. 0.4 miles away); Water Wheel (approx. 0.4 miles away); Hogarth Stamp Mill (approx. 0.4 miles away); a different marker also named The Hogarth Stamp Mill (approx. 0.4 miles away).

 More about this marker.
 This site is a California Registered Historical Landmark (No. 735).

 1. Online Archive of California Prince-Garibardi Building.
 This is a vintage photo of the Prince-Garibardi Building (Submitted on September 4, 2008, by Syd Whittle of Mesa, Arizona.)